 How much effort it is to apply these updates?

-Our experience is for most sites which are kept updated on regular basis this is about 1-2 hours of effort if you follow due diligence and do not skip any of the 10 steps for update outlined above.
+In our experience, for most sites which are kept updated on regular basis, there is about 1-2 hours of effort, if you follow due diligence and do not skip any of the 10 steps for updates, as outlined above.

 What do we recommend?